shini4i/argo-watcher/test/e2e/README.md

 # argo-watcher end-to-end lab

-A disposable, reproducible lab that runs **real** ArgoCD and Gitea on a single-node [kind](https://kind.sigs.k8s.io/) cluster and deploys argo-watcher built with the Go **race detector**.
+A disposable, reproducible lab that runs **real** ArgoCD, Gitea, and argo-rollouts (the latter only for the `accept-suspended` canary-pause phase) on a single-node [kind](https://kind.sigs.k8s.io/) cluster and deploys argo-watcher built with the Go **race detector**.
 It exercises the code paths the fast test suites cannot: the real ArgoCD polling loop, sustained-concurrency data races, and the real git push path — once per release, not on every PR.
 The `smoke`,